fairwaves/um-docs/markdown/UmSITE quick start manual.markdown

 Refer to Ubuntu documentation [**UBUNTU**](www.help.ubuntu.com/14.04/serverguide/network-configuration.html) for details

-**Note:** Base station configured to get IP address through DHCP.
+**Note:** The base station is configured to get an IP address through DHCP.
-We also recommend to keep configuration for the **eth1:1** (192.168.50.50/24), because it's used as a backup IP address.
-If you want to configure a statis IP address, change **eth1** configuration.
+We also recommend to keeping the configuration for the **eth1:1** (192.168.50.50/24) because it's used as a backup IP address.
+If you want to configure a static IP address, change **eth1** configuration.
 ____________